-This post should get you into the Christmas spirit—or at least make you travel virtually to some amazing cities.
+This post should get you into the Christmas spirit.
 If you have ever been to Europe during the holidays, you already know that it reigns supreme when it comes to winter activities, especially with its iconic Christmas markets!
 If you’re in Europe, you’ll never be more than a train ride away from one that you should check out.

-Thanks to Flytrippers’ cheap flight deals page (we regularly spotted flights to Europe for as low as $450 roundtrip before—and during—the pandemic), you could get to experience a handful of these Christmas markets for a low price next year maybe, to compensate for Christmas 2020 being less than magical!
+Thanks to Flytrippers’ cheap flight deals page (we regularly spot flights to Europe for as low as $450 roundtrip and we shared a teaser of our pro tip), you could get to experience a handful of these Christmas markets for a low price next year!

 The holiday season in Europe is always festive, cozy, and very welcoming.
 From shimmering Christmas lights and decorations hanging about the cities to elaborate light shows, there is almost always something going on.